Blog

 Tankless Water Heater Pros and Cons

-With a tankless water heater, you can shower without worrying about the water running cold.
-Continue reading to learn more about the pros and cons of tankless water heaters and how Hunter Super Techs can help.
+With a properly sized tankless water heater, you can use hot water for longer periods without emptying a storage tank.
+Continue reading to learn the pros and cons of tankless water heaters and how Hunter Super Techs helps homeowners across Southern Oklahoma and North Texas decide if going tankless makes sense for their homes.

-Also known as an on-demand or instant water heater, a tankless water heater only heats water when needed.
+Also known as an on-demand water heater, a tankless water heater only heats water when it’s needed.

-As the name suggests, a tankless water heater has no storage tank that stores and heats water.
-Instead, water flows through a heating element that quickly heats and disperses hot water to the respective faucets.
+As the name suggests, a tankless water heater doesn’t have a storage tank that continuously stores and heats water.
+Instead, water flows through a heat exchanger, where it is heated before traveling to the appropriate faucet, shower, or appliance.

 Types of Tankless Water Heaters

-There are various tankless water heaters on the market, categorized by fuel type and whether they serve whole-home needs.
+There are several types of tankless water heaters on the market.
+They are typically categorized by fuel type and whether they serve a specific fixture or the entire home.

 Gas